 We’ve previously tested out all of the platforms for European train booking and in this article we catalog some of the problems we and others have come across specifically with Trenitalia and what to do them.

 But the short answer is to just book on more functional sites that offer the same prices.
+Our top pick is just below, and we discuss all of the rest in our treatise about the best train booking platforms for Italy.

-These sites allow you to sidestep Trenitalia’s nonsensical translations, iffy customer service, and billing issues with non-Italian credit cards.
+Trainline also allows you to sidestep Trenitalia’s nonsensical translations, iffy customer service, and billing issues with non-Italian credit cards.

 Update History of This Article